 Introduction to Time Series Regression

-email for information on the text
+email for information

 Suppose a model reduces to the effect of exogenous variable Xt on the endogenous variable Yt with an exogenous control variable Zt.
 The t subscripts refer to the time period.
 In general functional form the function of interest is